Investors > Investing in Hexicon

 MARKET OPPORTUNITY

 As the global push for cleaner energy accelerates, floating offshore wind power is emerging as a key market opportunity.
-With the potential to unlock deep-water wind resources and meet growing energy demands, this technology is positioned to play a crucial role in the future energy landscape.
+With the potential to unlock deep-water wind resources and meet growing energy demands, this technology is positioned to play a crucial role in the future energy mix.

 Global energy demands continue to rise, driven by population growth and the electrification of various sectors, and the need for sustainable and scalable energy solutions has never been more critical.
 Renewable energy sources, particularly solar and wind power, are at the forefront of meeting this growing demand.
 Among these, floating wind power is emerging as a vital technology, capable of harnessing vast offshore wind resources in deep-water areas where traditional fixed-bottom wind turbines are not feasible.
 With projections indicating that floating wind could produce nearly 900 TWh annually by 2050 —equivalent to the combined electricity consumption of Germany and the UK, or enough to power over 200 million European homes each year, this technology is set to play a crucial role in the transition to a cleaner, more resilient global energy system.

-• The energy landscape is undergoing a profound transformation due to the raising global electricity demand.
+The energy landscape is undergoing a profound transformation due to the raising global electricity demand.
 According to the International Energy Agency (IEA), global electricity demand is expected to increase by 50% by 2040.
 This surge in demand is matched by an urgent need to transition to cleaner energy sources to combat climate change.

 Renewable energy, particularly solar and wind, is set to dominate the future energy mix.
 The IEA predicts that solar energy will become the leading source of electricity generation globally by the 2030s.
 However, the potential of wind energy, especially floating offshore wind, is increasingly recognised as a critical component of this transition.